-We now want to find sources in the selected region (observed by the MASH survey and at low extinction) that are common to the WISE and Gaia catalogs.
+We now want to find sources in the selected region (observed in the MASH regions of interests and at low extinction) that are common to the WISE and Gaia catalogs.
 To do so, we will perform a cross-match of the Gaia sources loaded previously with the WISE all sky catalog.
 We could download the WISE catalog in our fields of interests in the same way we did for Gaia, but with Aladin v10 we can also directly do the Xmatch without loading the catalog.